 \section{Introduction}

-Safety cases have become a central assurance artefact across safety-critical engineering, structured arguments supported by evidence, intended to demonstrate that a system is acceptably safe for a specific purpose and operating context \cite{kelly1996systematic, bloomfield2009safety}.
-However, artificial-intelligence (AI) systems including frontier, generative and agentic AI systems fundamentally differ from the deterministic and specification-driven systems for which safety cases were originally designed.
-Their capabilities are not engineered line-by-line but discovered after training.
+Safety cases have become a central assurance artefact across safety-critical engineering, structured arguments supported by evidence, intended to demonstrate that a system is acceptably safe for a specific purpose and operating context~\cite{kelly1999arguing, bloomfield2009safety}.
+However, artificial intelligence (AI) systems, including frontier, generative, and agentic AI systems, fundamentally differ from the deterministic, specification-driven systems for which safety cases were originally designed.
+Their capabilities are not engineered line by line but discovered after training.
 Their risks evolve through interactions, fine-tuning, and context.
-In addition, their evaluation often proceeds without fixed ground truth.
+In addition, their evaluation often proceeds without a fixed ground truth.
 Consequently, the logic of assurance for AI should be discovery-driven, continually updated, and capable of integrating empirical, statistical, and abductive reasoning alongside classical deductive forms.

-The value of a safety case lies not only in regulatory compliance or as a governance tool, but as an epistemic discipline that stabilises ethical reasoning under uncertainty.
+The value of a safety case lies not only in regulatory compliance or as a governance tool, but also in being an epistemic discipline that stabilises ethical reasoning under uncertainty.
 Discussions of AI safety and ethics often operate largely in a pre-harm, anticipatory mode~\cite{Konigs2025Negativity}, where severity is inferred rather than observed.
-While this is necessary, such analysis is often conducted under conditions of limited empirical grounding, making it difficult to specify risk severity, compare against existing systems, or define acceptable risk thresholds.
-The safety-case approach is well suited to addressing these challenges.
+While this is necessary, such analysis is often conducted with limited empirical grounding, making it difficult to specify risk severity, compare it with existing systems, or define acceptable risk thresholds.
+The safety-case approach is well-suited to addressing these challenges.
 By grounding ethical and safety concerns in explicit claims, evidence, and well-defined comparators or baselines, AI safety cases support consistent risk assessment, review, and justification across different systems and contexts.